 - Vehicle replacement and maintenance alerts

 - Tool and equipment asset tracking

-One centralised cloud-based equipment database for access on the go!
+One centralised equipment database for access on the go!

-Hardcat is renowned for its core values which include automation, flexibility, mobility, and certainty.
+Hardcat controls any type of equipment for any type of industry and is renowned for its core values, which include automation, flexibility, mobility, and certainty.
 We understand asset planning, procurement, maintenance, performance reporting, financial monitoring, fleet and infrastructure management.